War fears grow as Putin orders troops to eastern Ukraine

 A vaguely worded decree signed by Putin did not say if troops were on the move, and it cast the order as an effort to "maintain peace."
 But it appeared to dash the slim remaining hopes of averting a major conflict in Europe that could cause massive casualties, energy shortages on the continent and economic chaos around the globe.

-Putin's directive came hours after he recognized the separatist areas in a rambling, fact-bending discourse on European history.
-The move paved the way to provide them military support, antagonizing Western leaders who regard such a move as a breach of world order, and set off a frenzied scramble by the U.S. and others to respond.
+Putin's directive came hours after he recognized the separatist regions in a rambling, fact-bending discourse on European history.
+The move paved the way to provide them military support, antagonizing Western leaders who regard it as a breach of world order, and set off a frenzied scramble by the U.S. and others to respond.

+Underscoring the urgency, the UN Security Council held a rare nighttime emergency meeting on Monday at the request of Ukraine, the U.S. and other countries.
+Undersecretary-General Rosemary DiCarlo opened the session with a warning that "the risk of major conflict is real and needs to be prevented at all costs."

 The White House issued an executive order to prohibit U.S. investment and trade in the separatist regions, and additional measures -- likely sanctions -- were to be announced Tuesday.
 Those sanctions are independent of what Washington has prepared in the event of a Russian invasion, according to a senior administration official who briefed reporters on the condition of anonymity.

+The State Department, meanwhile, said U.S. personnel in Lviv -- in Ukraine's far west -- would spend the night in Poland but return to Ukraine to continue their diplomatic work and emergency consular services.
+It again urged any American citizens in Ukraine to leave immediately.

-The developments came amid a spike in skirmishes in the eastern regions that Western powers believe Russia could use as a pretext for an attack on the western-looking democracy that has defied Moscow's attempts to pull it back into its orbit.
+The developments came during a spike in skirmishes in the eastern regions that Western powers believe Russia could use as a pretext for an attack on the Western-looking democracy that has defied Moscow's attempts to pull it back into its orbit.

 Putin justified his decision in a far-reaching, pre-recorded speech blaming NATO for the current crisis and calling the U.S.-led alliance an existential threat to Russia.
 Sweeping through more than a century of history, he painted today's Ukraine as a modern construct that is inextricably linked to Russia.
 He charged that Ukraine had inherited Russia's historic lands and after the Soviet collapse was used by the West to contain Russia.